 - Credibility – for some, winning competitions is a way of gaining credibility for their brewing skills.
 Maybe you want to open a brew pub or even write a website about homebrewing.
 Being able to say you are an award winning homebrewer goes a long way in getting you a job in the brewing industry, on loan applications for your new commercial brewing endeavor, or to get other homebrewers to visit your website.

-How to Do Well in Homebrew Competitions
+How to Win Homebrew Competitions

 If you do decide to enter your beers into homebrew competitions, there are some things you can do to improve your chances of doing well.
 These include: